• Skip to primary navigation

 1. Warm the teapot and cups first.
 Pour hot water in, swirl around and pour it off—this aids in keeping the finished brew hot.

 2. Use freshly drawn filtered water.
-Do not use re-heated water.
+Do not use reheated water.

 3. Use an electric kettle with temperature settings for an accurate water temperature.

-4. Place English breakfast tea in a teapot .
+4. Place English breakfast tea in a teapot.

 6. Steep for 3- 5 minutes.

-8. Add milk and sugar to tatste.
+8. Add milk and sugar to taste.

 Pro Tip: Oversteeping makes the tea bitter.
 Use a timer to ensure you don’t brew longer than needed.